 If the student is obtaining a degree through another "host" school, and taking classes for that degree program through CU Denver or CU Anschutz Medical Campus as a "Guest" student:

-Technical training is required for some programs to complete a degree.
-Technical training includes:
+Practical training is required for some programs to complete a degree.
+Practical training includes:

-Technical training can be reported for a course as either credits or Clock Hours.
-A Clock Hour is one hour of technical training and can be reported by submitting the VMSS Clock Hour Form.
+Practical training can be reported for a course as either credits or Clock Hours.
+A Clock Hour is one hour of practical training and can be reported by submitting the VMSS Clock Hour Form

 Certification Requests should be submitted by students who are using the following benefits: